radman1007/radman1007/README.md

 <h3>🎖️ &nbsp; My CV :</h3>

+- 🥈  Second place in the CS50 Puzzle day group competition in 2024
 - 🥇  First place in the ACM Programming Contest
 - 🥈  Second place in the province in Kharazmi competitions in the field of Programming